kaktos2/Practicals/DP_week5/DP_week5.md

 The break is the number of breaks in a warp.
 There are two types of wool (A or B).
 And finally, there are three levels of tension which are low (L), medium (M) and high (H).

+### From wide to long data

+In the following code chunk, I make a table that is not great by making the column breaks into two columns : one with its values and one which says “breaks”.

 ``` r
 warpbreaks_long <- warpbreaks %>%